boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements

-The customer must:
+The customer:
-  - Wait until the contract storage field `status` has been set to `1` (meaning the funding has been locked in) for at least `minimum_depth` blocks before sending this message.
+  - Waits until the contract storage field `status` has been set to `1` (meaning the funding has been locked in) for at least `minimum_depth` blocks before sending this message.

 ### The `activate_m` Message